Voyz/databay/README.md

 ## <a name="community"></a>Community Contributions

 We aim to support the ecosystem of Databay users by collating and promoting inlets and outlets that implement popular functionalities.
-We encourage you to share the inlets and outlets you write with the community - start by reading the [guidelines on extending Databay][extending].
+We encourage you to share the inlets and outlets you write with the community - start by reading the [guidelines][community_docs] on contributing to the Databay community.

 Did you write a cool inlet or outlet that you'd like to share with others?
 Put it on a public repo, send us an [email][voy1982_email] and we'll list it here!